badvision/lawless-legends/Docs/Tutorials/PLASMA/User Manual.md

 loop
 ```
 ##### REPEAT/UNTIL
-For loops that always run at least once, use the `REPEAT` loop.
+For loops that always run at least once, use the `repeat` loop.
 ```
 repeat
     update_cursor
 until keypressed
 ```
 ##### BREAK
-To exit early from one of the looping constructs, the `BREAK` statement will break out of it immediately and resume control immediately following the bottom of the loop.
+To exit early from one of the looping constructs, the `break` statement will break out of it immediately and resume control immediately following the bottom of the loop.

 ## Advanced Topics
 There are some things about PLASMA that aren't necessary to know, but can add to it's effectiveness in a tight situation.
 Usually you can just code along, and the system will do a pretty reasonable job of carrying out your task.
 However, a little knowledge in the way to implement small assembly language routines or some coding practices just might be the ticket.